 Since the original forty acres were purchased (for $3,500) in 1949, Camp Friedenswald has acquired – through purchase and donation – a total of 365 acres.
 This additional land has included two rare Prairie Fen wetlands (of which one is home to the endangered Mitchell’s satyr butterfly), old growth forests and a Red Oak Preserve, natural springs, over 2000 feet of waterfront property along Shavehead Lake, ravines, meadows, beautiful wooded forests.
 While the original founders of Camp Friedenswald knew they selected a beautiful location for the new retreat center, little did they know what a marvelous display of God’s creation they selected!
 Today, with the help of committed volunteers, Camp Friedenswald seeks to be good stewards of the land, water and species by seeking to restore the variety of habitats found on the property to their “original” state.

 Truly God has been at work in the ministry of Camp Friedenswald during its rich 65+ year history!
 Camp Friedenswald has been shaped by those who have provided support through prayer, volunteering time and energy, and financial gifts.
-From the very beginning, Camp Friedenswald has been blessed by a committed constituency (link to Builder’s Association) who believe in the power of a retreat experience to provide valuable faith-forming experiences in Christian community.
+From the very beginning, Camp Friedenswald has been blessed by a committed constituency (see Builders Association) who believes in the power of a retreat experience to provide valuable faith-forming experiences in the Christian community.